-To give you the rundown on the tricks to know, we hit up stylist Alex Sweterlitsch, founder of @fashioninstant, and had her spill on the six rules of dressing cool for New Year’s Eve.
+To give you the rundown on the tricks to know, we hit up stylist Alex Sweterlitsch, founder of @fashioninstant, and had him spill on the six rules of dressing cool for New Year’s Eve.
 Some of these tricks you may already know (and follow!), while others may be new and worth testing out this season.
 Keep scrolling to learn more.
-Plus, shop NYE-inspired clothing too.
+Plus, shop NYE-inspired clothing.
 We promise there’s a little something for everybody.

 Don’t Forget About Fit

 “I like to follow a fabric-to-fit formula—simple fabrics should be on a tailored silhouette, while loud fabrics should fall away from the body.
 Rich velvet = fitted.
 Gold metallic lamé = loose,” Sweterlitsch says.

 “On holidays like this when everyone tends to follow the same style formula, it’s important to try to be unique,” Sweterlitsch tells us.
 “I love the idea of women wearing a silk pantsuit in a rich color or a jumpsuit; it’s not only a nice change from all the body-con sequinned dresses but also more comfortable.”